 Figure 1.
-Spatial variation in geometric mean concentration (ng/g lipid w.) of CB-153 in herring muscle (2003-2005).
-The highest concentration (127 ng/g) was found in the southern parts of Bothnia Sea, the lowest (14.9 ng/g) in Skagerrakk.
-Data obtained from ICES database.
+Spatial variation in arithmetic mean concentration (2007-2009 in ng/g lipid w.) of CB-153 in herring muscle.
+The highest concentration (195 ng/g) was found in the northern parts of the Baltic Proper (Lagnö), the lowest (16 ng/g) close to the Bay of Gdansk.
+The Swedish data originates from the Swedish national monitoring programme and are analysed at the Department of Applied Environmental Science, University of Stockholm.
+Additional data is obtained from ICES database.

 Results and assessments

 Relevance of the indicator for describing developments in the environment

 PCB concentration in tissues from various species show coherent trends of similar magnitudes from various regions.
 The investigated species are commonly used for human consumption.

 The Helsinki Convention (HELCOM) revised 1992 especially names PCB for which special bans and restrictions on transport, trade, handling, use and disposal are imposed.
 The Minister Declaration from 1988, within HELCOM, calls for a reduction of stable organic substances by 50% by 1995 with 1987 as a base year.
 The Minister Declaration from 1996, within HELCOM, and the declaration in Esbjerg 1995, calls for measures for toxic, persistent, bioaccumulating substances to have ceased completely in the year 2020.

 PCBs are also included in The Stockholm Convention on Persistent Organic Pollutants (POPs), an international agreement, requiring measures for reducing or preventing releases of dangerous substances to the environment.